+ITINERARY

-ITINERARY Day 1 Aberdeen, Scotland.
+Day 1 Aberdeen, Scotland

 Embark the MS Island Sky this afternoon.
-Transfers will be provided from Aberdeen International Airport and Aberdeen Railway Station at a fixed time.
+Transfers will be provided from Aberdeen Airport and Railway Station at a fixed time.
 Enjoy welcome drinks and dinner this evening as we sail.

-Day 2 Fair Isle.
+Day 2 Fair Isle & Noss Head, Shetland Islands.

-After a morning at sea we anchor off the remote island of Fair Isle in the early afternoon.
+This morning we anchor off the remote island of Fair Isle.
 Located midway between the Shetland and Orkney Islands, the tiny population of sixty or so islanders always extend us a warm welcome.
 Enjoy a walk across the island searching out the puffin slopes, visit the community hall for a cup of tea or maybe purchase some of the famous knitwear.
+Return to the ship for lunch and this afternoon we hope to sail around Noss Head.
+Here the cliffs will be full of nesting gannets, guillemots and fulmars whilst we may also see skuas in the skies above.
+This evening we moor overnight in Lerwick

 Day 3 Lerwick.

-From the Shetland capital we will visit the remarkable archaeological site of Jarlshof.
-The site was uncovered by a violent storm in the winter of 1896/7, revealing an extraordinary settlement site embracing at least 5,000 years of human history.
-The site contains a remarkable sequence of stone structures - late Neolithic houses, a Bronze-Age village, an Iron-Age broch and wheelhouses, several Norse longhouse, a Medieval farmstead and the 16th century laird's house.
+From the Shetland capital, we will visit the remarkable archaeological site of Jarlshof.
+The site was uncovered by a violent storm in the winter of 1896/7, revealing an extraordinary settlement site embracing at least 5000 years of human history.
+The site contains a remarkable sequence of stone structures - late Neolithic houses, a BronzeAge village, an Iron-Age broch and wheelhouses, several Norse longhouse, a Medieval farmstead and the 16th century laird's house.
 Return to the ship for lunch and enjoy a free afternoon to explore this historic port.
 Tonight we will be entertained by local musicians.
-Day 4 Foula & Papa Stour.